samandmoore/dotfiles/README.md

 ## Theme things

 There is some support for theming across applications.

 Files live in `etc/themes` and theme swapping is done with `theme`

 The current theme and background are linked into

 - `~/.config/dotfiles/current/theme`
 - `~/.config/dotfiles/current/background`

 ## linux things

-customizations are in `etc/ubuntu` or `etc/arch`
+customizations are in `etc/arch`

 ## macOS things